-- 1.1 Following a Council recommendation to look into a proposed Motion "Use of BBQ's" and the subsequent Environment Committee report and debate, this report updates Members following a year of monitoring locally by Kent Fire & Rescue Services and identifies the experience from a neighbouring authority who have enforcement powers to ban the use of barbeques through a Public Space Protection Order. - 1.2 This report summarises the information previously provided and makes a recommendation for continued monitoring.
+- 1.1 Following a Council recommendation to look into a proposed Motion "Use of BBQ's" and the subsequent Environment Committee report and debate, this report updates Members following a further year of monitoring locally by Kent Fire & Rescue Services and identifies the experience from neighbouring authorities who have enforcement powers to ban the use of barbeques through byelaws and Public Space Protection Orders. - 1.2 This report summarises the information previously provided and makes a recommendation not to proceed with a specific ban on the use of disposable barbeques in Council open spaces.